Collection: Clyde D. Lewis

 Artist Clyde Lewis

 Raised in south Texas, Clyde's grandfather was a farmer, and his great uncle was a working cowboy on the Walker Ranch, so naturally Clyde's interest in cowboys budded at a young age.
-His first-hand knowledge of the cowboy & western lifestyle comes from personal experiences; from competing in rodeos as a youth in team roping, steer wrestling, and bull riding, to working on a 3,000 acre ranch.
+His knowledge of the cowboy & western lifestyle comes from personal experiences; from competing in rodeos as a youth in team roping, steer wrestling, and bull riding, as well as working cattle on the 3,000 acre family ranch.
 Mr Lewis also volunteers at the annual San Antonio and Houston Livestock Shows and Rodeos.

 Clyde first learned drawing skills from his cousin, who is a retired peace officer and artist for the San Antonio Police Department.
-While working in the medical industry he also began building his art career as a black western artist focused on subjects that are close to his own cowboy lifestyle and Native American heritage.
-His grandfather was an African American Choctaw Indian, so as a way to help preserve the Native American history in his family he spends much time researching his culture.
-His ledger art and drawings showcase period-correct and historical Native American details, as well as Buffalo Soldiers and black cowboys.
+While working in the medical industry he also began building his art career as a western artist focused on subjects that are close to his own cowboy lifestyle and Native American heritage.
+His grandfather was an African American Choctaw Indian, so as a way to help preserve the Native American history in his family he spends much time researching Museum artifacts, and the old ways.
+His ledger art and drawings showcase period-correct, historical Native American events, as well as Buffalo Soldiers and black cowboys.

 Mr Lewis is a co-founding member of the Western Artist Roundup Association along with Jack Moss of Llano TX.
 Residing in San Antonio, his artwork has sold to collectors across the USA and a couple foreign countries.